The June Issue 2022

 Leila Marshy

-Leila Marshy is of Palestinian and Newfoundland parentage, which is A LOT.
-Her first novel, The Philistine, was published by LLP in 2018.
+Leila Marshy is Guest Editor of Font.
+Her novel, The Philistine, was published by LLP in 2018.
 She is working on another.

 Baharan Baniahmadi